-At least 325 of the 400 clock hours must be completed while the applicant is engaged in graduate study in a program accredited in speech-language pathology by the Council on Academic Accreditation in Audiology and Speech-Language Pathology.
+At least 325 of the 400 clock hours of supervised clinical experience must be completed while the applicant is enrolled in graduate study in a program accredited in speech-language pathology by the CAA.

-Implementation: A minimum of 325 clock hours of clinical practicum must be completed at the graduate level.
+Implementation: A minimum of 325 clock hours of supervised clinical practicum must be completed while the student is enrolled in the graduate program.
 At the discretion of the graduate program, hours obtained at the undergraduate level may be used to satisfy the remainder of the requirement.